uniment/Objects.jl/README.md

 Implementation-wise, `newObj` stores a reference to its prototype `obj`; all properties and methods of `obj` are accessible to `newObj`, and any changes to `obj` will be reflected by `newObj`. `newNewObj` stores a reference to `newObj`.

-Note that because these `Object`s are the default `Mutable`, any properties not declared as "own" properties cannot be changed.
+Note that because these `Object`s are the default `Mutable`, any properties not specified as "own" properties cannot be changed.
 This means that `newObj.a` cannot be changed, since it was never declared as its own property, and it will always reflect `obj.a`.
 To make arbitrary changes use `Dynamic` objects instead, and to lock `obj` from changing use a `Static` object instead.

 Because prototypes are inherited by storing a reference, it is possible to build inheritance chains where traits are replicated and pass through many inheriting objects.